 Calendar Year Deductible explained.
-A Calendar Year Deductible is the amount you pay each Calendar Year before the Claims Administrator pays for Covered Services under the Plan.
+A Deductible is the amount you pay each Calendar Year before the Claims Administrator pays for Covered Services under the Plan.

-If this Plan has any Calendar Year Deductible(s), Covered Services subject to that Deductible are identified with a check mark (-) in the Benefits chart above.
+If this Plan has any Calendar Year Deductible(s), Covered Services subject to that Deductible are identified with a check mark (\checkmark) in the Benefits chart above.

-Covered Services not subject to the Calendar Year combined medical and pharmacy Deductible.
-Some Covered Services received from Participating Providers are paid by the Claims Administrator before you meet any Calendar Year combined medical and pharmacy Deductible.
-These Covered Services do not have a check mark (<) next to them in the "CYD applies" column in the Benefits chart above.
+Covered Services not subject to the Calendar Year medical Deductible.
+Some Covered Services received from Participating Providers are paid by the Claims Administrator before you meet any Calendar Year medical Deductible.
+These Covered Services do not have a check mark (•) next to them in the "CYD applies" column in the Benefits chart above.